boprosv/BP-portfolio-Electric-Vehicle-Analysis.-Power-BI/README.md

 # BP-portfolio-Electric-Vehicle-Analysis.-Power-BI
-In this project, I built a fully interactive dashboard with Power BI Desktop for presentation and further analysis.
-The data was imported in CSV format and contained a little over 150K rows... here is a glimpse:
+In this project, I built a fully interactive dashboard with Power BI Desktop for presentation and further analysis.I have  The data was imported in CSV format and contained a little over 150K rows... here is a glimpse:

 ![Screenshot 2024-07-15 143948](https://github.com/user-attachments/assets/c3540914-751d-4fff-bd39-37ccf3e75dd0)